starry91/Lyric-Generator/readme.md

     ```
     input: 'hello, world' -> output: 'n', true output: 'p'
     ```
-* Calculate cross entropy and backpropagate the neural network to update 568,687 parameters.
+* Calculate cross entropy and backpropagate the neural network to update the parameters.
 * Slide the window to the right by one character.
 Extract new input and iterate above process until cost function reaches the minimum.